braidn/old-git-wiki-pages/Cucumber.markdown

 Way to build a scenario in human readable language.

+* To install a skeleton in a rails project: `rails g cucumber:install`
 * Consist of three parts: Title, Brief Narrative, any amount of Scenarios
 * Anything above the `Scenario` declaration is just documentation and considered a `Feature:` block
   * Anything below it are steps in the specific scenario